Flag of Spain: Cross of Burgundy

 The Cross of Burgundy was introduced to Spain after the marriage of Joanna of Castile to Philip the Handsome, Duke of Burgundy in 1496.
 The flag was the primary symbol of Philip the Handsome.
-It introduced into Spanish vexillology a design that although of foreign origin, would become the primary symbol of Spain.
+It introduced into Spanish vexillology a design that, although of foreign origin, would become the primary symbol of Spain.
 The flag was usually embroidered on white or yellow cloth.
 The Cross of Burgundy is also known as "The Vane of Burgundy" or La Cruz de San Andrés as it is derived from St. Andrew's Cross.
-Since the reign of Charles I of Spain (1516-1556), different Spanish armies have used flags with the Cross of Burgundy on different fields.
+Since the reign of Charles I of Spain (1516–1556), different Spanish armies have used flags with the Cross of Burgundy on different fields.
 It was also incorporated in the uniforms of Burgundian archers, and later in the uniforms of the rest of the army.
 It also appeared on Spanish regimental flags.

 Habsburg Spain

 When the House of Habsburg took the Spanish throne by mid-16th century each military company had its own flag in which appeared usually the arms of its commander over the Cross of Burgundy.
-In order to represent the King, they used to have another one, the "Coronela", during the reign of Charles I (Charles V as Holy Roman Emperor) that was made of yellow silk (the imperial color) with the embroidered imperial shield.
+In order to represent the King, they used to have another one, the "Coronela", during the reign of Charles I (Charles V as Holy Roman Emperor) that was made of yellow silk (the imperial colour) with the embroidered imperial shield.

-When Philip II came to power, he ordered that, in addition to the flags of each company, each Tercio should have another one of yellow color with the Cross of Burgundy in red.
+When Philip II came to power, he ordered that, in addition to the flags of each company, each Tercio should have another one in yellow with the Cross of Burgundy in red.
 The units of Cavalry took the same flags but of smaller size, called Banners.

 However, at this time the concept of a national flag as understood nowadays did not exist, and so the true symbol of the nationality was represented by the Royal arms.
 The use of other flags besides the mentioned ones was frequent, with various images or symbols.
 Some examples are the flag of Santiago (Saint James the Great), the green one the Emperor took during the conquest of Tunisia or the crimson one used by Hernán Cortés in Mexico.

 Philip V and the new Bourbon dynasty

-The arms of Bourbon-Anjou were added in 1700 when Philip V became king of Spain.
+The arms of Bourbon-Anjou were added in 1700 when Philip V became King of Spain.
 He introduced several changes on the royal arms.
 The king's new arms were designed by the French heraldists Charles-René d'Hozier and Pierre Clairambault in November 1700.
 Philip V also changed the philosophy and the design of the flags of Spain.
 He was the first to give Spain a unified symbol of its own when putting on white fabric the Cross of Burgundy and the Royal coat of arms.
-It still was not a national flag, but a first "try", in line with similar attempts in other European nations.
+It still was not a national flag, but a first attempt, in line with similar attempts in other European nations.

 The flags were organized in three groups: